Amazon itself is even putting support into regular household appliances and products.

 Smart TVs with Amazon Alexa capabilities

-Amazon's recent releases of both the Amazon Fire TV and Amazon Fire TV stick have included Alexa built right into the remote control allowing users to talk to their television.
+Amazon's latest releases of both the Amazon Fire TV and Amazon Fire TV stick have included Alexa built right into the remote control allowing users to talk to their television.
 AI-powered television is nothing new then, but that's not going to stop TV manufacturers including the functionality as standard.

 Great news for those of us who don't own an Amazon Fire TV streaming device or indeed just want more smart home power without the need to buy extra speakers.
 This inclusive attitude only serves to improve your home cinema experience.